 (b) other agreements between the parties covering the same subject;

 (d) all other Actions Additional Terms; and

 1.3 All other Terms are Void.
 Google objects to any additional or different terms in your terms of service or other documents, including any of your API terms of service.
 Those other terms of service and documents will be considered material alterations to these Terms and are void.

 2.1 "including" means "including but not limited to".

-2.2 "Your Content" means all content made available by you to Google through Actions on Google in connection with your action(s), including the developer console, APIs, SDKs, and tools that enable Actions on Google.
+2.2 "Your Content" means all content made available by you to Google through Actions on Google in connection with your action(s) (including content you make available through the developer console, APIs, SDKs, and tools that enable Actions on Google).